-May God bless you; Our Lady guide, guard, and protect you; and Padre Pio watch over each one of you, his Spiritual Children, with loving care.
-May the Risen Lord inflame your hearts with love, and bless you and your loved ones with the gift of His Easter Peace and Joy.
+May God bless you; Our Lady and good St. Joseph guide, guard, and protect you; and our beloved Padre Pio watch over each one of you, his Spiritual Children, with loving care.
+May the

+Risen Lord inflame your hearts with love, and bless you and your loved ones with the gift of His Easter Peace and Joy.